 - Hedge funds have consistently outperformed the major stock indices, returning investors 88% while the S&P 500 Index lost 23% between 2000 and 2009.
 Hedge funds also have a track record of managing risk and even making money in down markets; historically they’ve been one-third less volatile than the S&P 500.2

-- Over the past two decades, the industry has seen tremendous growth in the number of funds operating – from 610 in 1990 to more than 10,000 funds in the marketplace today.3
+- Over the past two decades, the industry has seen tremendous growth in the number of funds operating – from 610 in 1990 to nearly 10,000 funds in the marketplace today.3

 - In recent years, the hedge fund industry has grown in both number of individual funds, and in diversity and innovation of investment strategies.